Differential Privacy Noise Budget Calculator

 of your privacy budget, leaving 0.6 remaining.
 The calculator will display this remaining budget, helping you decide whether you can afford additional queries at the same noise level.

-The table below summarizes some high-level differences between the Laplace and Gaussian mechanisms as used in this calculator.
+The table below summarizes the main differences between the Laplace and Gaussian mechanisms as used in this differential privacy calculator.

 Aspect Laplace Mechanism Gaussian Mechanism